I. All in two pictures

 Suggestion:

-- Press the mouse button on the icon of the application in the dock and select Options/Open at Login.
+- Hold down the mouse button on the icon of the application in the dock and select

 Keyboard shortcuts